 Made up of shed skin cells, pet dander, insect droppings, pollen, lint, and soil particles, dust is everywhere.
-(The average home produces about 40 pounds of it every year.)
 Dust can cling to vertical surfaces, fabrics, and every imaginable surface.
-Unless you like your home to look like you're ready for a Halloween haunted house, dusting is key—and removing dust will help keep your respiratory system healthier and reduce allergic reactions.
+Unless you like your home to look like you're ready for a Halloween haunted house, dusting is key.

 Take a look at the best ways to dust areas and surfaces in your home and tips to make dusting easier and more efficient.

 6 Golden Rules for Dusting

 With these general tips, your dusting efforts will never go awry.
 For more specific ways to dust surfaces, crevices, and more tips, read on.

 - When dusting a room or an object, always start at the top and work your way down so you won't have dust resettle on a freshly cleaned area.

 - Dust first, then vacuum a room to capture all that has fallen to the floor.